pietrasFilip/cars-01-proj/README.md

 # Change data source

-To change data source to .json, .txt or db go to `application.properties` file and choose source, that you want to use.
+To change data source to .json, .txt or db go to [application.properties](api/src/main/resources/application.properties) file and choose source, that you want to use.

 # Sending mails

-To send mails properly go to `application.properties` in [resources](https://github.com/pietrasFilip/orders-project/tree/main/api/src/main/resources) and fill the values with proper data.
+To send mails properly go to [application.properties](api/src/main/resources/application.properties) and fill the values with proper data.
 You can also modify activation email subject and email content inside this .properties file.

 Due to implemented `observer` design pattern after sending mail to a person, the notification about sent mail